usepgnwan/usepgnwan/README.md

 ### About Me

 I’m porgrammer base in jakarta.
 I have high motivation and discipline.
 I’m a web programmer based on php, html, javascript and others.
 I am the type of person who likes to make the most of opportunities and always wants to learn about new things.
 I can work independently or work in a team.
+My expertise includes implementing frontend using Bootstrap, Tailwind, Css, Javascript.
+In addition, I am also experienced in working with Laravel backend framework, Vue framework, livewire and CodeIgniter (CI).